-Updated October 9th, 2018 – A spiralizer is a brilliant tool for the kitchen.
-It allows you to experiment a lot, which is what any enthusiastic chef would love.
+A spiralizer is a brilliant tool for the kitchen.
+It lets you experiment a lot, which is what any enthusiastic chef would love.
 They’re a great way to get more vegetables into your diet or to make vegetables more fun for picky kids.

 But perhaps the best thing we’ve seen them used for in more recent years is a new breed of spaghetti.
 Over the years we’ve seen rice spaghetti and quinoa spaghetti become popular for diet-conscious consumers.
 The spiralizer offers something even better: spaghetti made from spiralized vegetables.

 Why use a spiralizer?

 Spiralized vegetables let you substitute gluten for raw nutrition.
 It doesn’t even need to be spaghetti.
 You can make beautiful salads using spiralized vegetables.
 You can create dishes that replace boring, traditional vegetables with something new!
 What’s best is the spiralizer is used on raw vegetables, meaning none of the nutrients are cooked out of the source.

 Spiralizer fans argue that this technique is one of the easiest ways to add more vegetables to your diet.
 It’s true!
 You can get a mountain of fresh vegetables into your diet with minimal effort using a spiralizer.
 One of the most frustrating things about eating more vegetables is the prep work.
 Cleaning, peeling, chopping, and cooking takes more effort than simply boiling some pasta or rice.

 With a spiralizer, you’ll make heaps of beautiful ribbons in seconds!

 Is your child a picky eater?
 See this article for tips and tricks to encourage your kids to eat healthier!